Honeybee: Locality-enhanced Projector for Multimodal LLM: Experiments

-We employ 7B and 13B Vicuna-v1.5~\cite{vicuna} as the language model.
-We leverage the pre-trained CLIP ViT-L/14 \cite{CLIP} with resolutions of 224 and 336 for 7B- and 13B-LLM, respectively.
-We use the features from the second-last layer of CLIP instead of the last layer.
+\paragraph{Implementation details.} We use 7B and 13B Vicuna-v1.5~\cite{vicuna} as LLM.
+We leverage the pre-trained CLIP ViT-L/14 \cite{CLIP} with 224 and 336 resolutions for 7B- and 13B-LLM, respectively; we use features from the second-last layer of CLIP instead of the last layer.
 Any image indicator tokens, \eg, special tokens enclosing visual tokens, are not used.
 We train the entire LLM instead of parameter-efficient fine-tuning.
-The long (200k pre-training, 10k instruction tuning) and short (50k pre-training, 4k instruction tuning) training schedules are used for final model comparisons and detailed analyses, respectively.
-The short schedule is applied with Vicuna-7B, CLIP ViT-L/14, and \cabs with 224 resolution and $M$=144 visual tokens unless stated otherwise.
-See \cref{sec:appendix:impl-details} for more details.
+For in-depth ablations, we use a short training schedule (50k pre-training, 4k instruction tuning) with Vicuna-7B, CLIP ViT-L/14, and \cabs with $M$=144 visual tokens unless stated otherwise.
+For the final models, we adopt a long training schedule (200k pre-training, 10k instruction tuning).
+More details are in \cref{sec:appendix:impl-details}.